csswizardry/csswizardry.github.com/_posts/2026-07-15-web-perf-wednesday-001-spas-are-finally-becoming-measurable.md

 meta: "Chrome 151 brings native soft-navigation measurement closer, alongside better redirect timing, revealing CrUX data, and more trustworthy browser tooling."
 ---

+## Welcome to Web-Perf Wednesdays!

+For a while now, I’ve been curating my own weekly web performance and web platform reading list through [RSS](/feed.xml), [newsletters](/newsletter/), and a ChatGPT scheduled task.
+I decided to write my favourite bits up into
+<cite>Web-Perf Wednesdays</cite>, a curated pick of the most pertinent and
+interesting developments that week.

+<small>The digest is curated on a Monday and written up in time for the
+Wednesday.
+Some drift may appear in the interim which I will endeavour to correct, but please forgive any slightly-off timings.</small>

+## This Week

 This week’s most consequential performance news is not a faster API or a new optimisation trick.
 It is a change in what the browser can see.
 Chrome is getting ready to treat certain Single-Page Application (SPA) route changes as